srcfl/srcful-documentation/docs/developer/hardware.md

 ### Location
 The location for a gatway is important from a validity standppint.
 The netwok relies on accurate positions of resources, to e.g. know that a resource is part of a particular area.

 Setting the location for a gatway is based on a signature from the owning wallet (see Inception above).
-The gateway itself is not part of this per se, and can thus be handled in different ways.
+The gateway hardware/keys are not part of this, and this part can thus be handled in different ways.
 The Sourceful Energy App offer setting the location of a device for all gateways a wallet has been paired with.

 ## User Experience
 The user experience of onboarding can vary depending on the level of integration desired.
 Basically it is up to each gateway firmware to provde the means for: